richardstefun/Neodymium/README.md

 ## Installation

-Download the latest version from Releases and run the app from the Start menu.
-The app is automatically minimized into taskbar icon.
+Download & install the latest version from Releases.
+After the installation is complete, you can launch the app from the Start menu.
+The app is automatically minimized into its taskbar icon.
 To quit Neodymium, double click the icon and close the window.

 If you want to run Neodymium on startup, copy a shortcut to the app to: